How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Configuration management for systems without dedicated CM tools

-According to research published in the O’Reilly book “Effective DevOps,” matching tools to requirements is a key factor in successful automation.
-I’ve seen Bash automation work particularly well in environments that value simplicity and minimal dependencies.
+Matching tools to requirements is a key factor in successful automation.
+Bash automation works particularly well in environments that value simplicity and minimal dependencies.

-Mastering advanced Bash scripting techniques for automation has transformed how I approach system administration and DevOps work.
+Mastering advanced Bash scripting techniques for automation can transform how you approach system administration and DevOps work.
 The combination of ubiquity, power, and flexibility makes Bash an invaluable tool for creating reliable, maintainable automation.
 As infrastructure complexity continues to grow, the ability to create effective automation scripts becomes increasingly valuable.

 Remember that the goal isn’t to create the most elegant or clever script, but to solve real problems reliably.
 By following the best practices and examples shared in this article, you’ll be well-positioned to create automation scripts that make your work more efficient and your systems more reliable.